 The following provision: “Notwithstanding anything in this Agreement to the contrary, Stable Tone Limited (“Stable Tone”), the Registry Operator of the .世界 TLD, is and shall be an intended third party beneficiary of this Agreement.
-As such, the parties to this Agreement acknowledge and agree that the third party beneficiary rights of Stable Tone have vested and that Stable Tone has relied on its third party beneficiary rights under this Agreement in agreeing to _____ [Registrar’sname]_____ being a registrar for the .世界 TLD.
+As such, the parties to this Agreement acknowledge and agree that the third party beneficiary rights of Stable Tone have vested and that Stable Tone has relied on its third party beneficiary rights under this Agreement in agreeing to Registrar being an Accredited Registrar for the .世界 TLD.
 Additionally, the third party beneficiary rights of Stable Tone shall survive any termination or expiration of this Agreement.”

 Consent to the use, copying, distribution, publication, modification and other processing of Registered Name Holder’s Personal Data by Stable Tone and its designees and agents in a manner consistent with the purposes specified pursuant to Subsection 2.6 and with relevant mandatory local data protection, laws and privacy;

-Submit to proceedings commenced under ICANN’s Uniform Domain Name Dispute Resolution Policy (“UDRP”) and/or ICANN’s Uniform Rapid Suspension Policy (“URS”);
+Submit to proceedings commenced under ICANN’s Uniform Domain Name Dispute Resolution Policy (“UDRP”) and/or ICANN’s Uniform Rapid Suspension Policy (“URS”), including but not limited to Section 4 that the Registrar MUST accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed, and that the Registrar MUST NOT renew a domain name to a URS Complainant who prevailed for longer than one year (if allowed by the maximum validity period of the TLD);

 Immediately correct and update the registration information for the Registered Name during the registration term for the Registered Name;